JoshRDFI/ragproject/README.md

 *   [Python 3.8+](https://www.python.org/downloads/)
 *   [Ollama](https://ollama.com/) installed and running.
+*   **Note on GPU Acceleration**: For GPU acceleration with Ollama, it is recommended to run the application and the Python virtual environment under Linux.
+The Windows version of Ollama does not currently support GPU acceleration.
 *   Two models pulled via Ollama:
     *   A chat model (e.g., `ollama pull qwen2.5`)
     *   An embedding model (e.g., `ollama pull nomic-embed-text`)